Knetic/govaluate/README.md

 	result := expression.Evaluate(parameters);
 	// result is now set to "50.0", the float64 value.

+You can also do date parsing, though the formats are somewhat limited.
+Stick to RF3339, ISO8061, unix date, or ruby date formats.
+If you're having trouble getting a date string to parse, check the list of formats actually used: [parsing.go:248](https://github.com/Knetic/govaluate/blob/master/parsing.go#L248).

+	expression, err := govaluate.NewEvaluableExpression("'2014-01-02' > '2014-01-01 23:59:59'");
+	result := expression.Evaluate(nil);

+	// result is now set to true

 Why can't you just write these expressions in code?
 --